Parent and Family Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

 - Encourage caregivers to attend monthly PTA meetings and hear principal reports where information is shared about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
-Annual Title I meeting held in May each year with families.
+Annual Title I meeting held each year with families.

 - Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as PTA meetings, Advanced Academic parent nights, parent coffees and other selected parent events.